 He was a wholesale boot and shoe dealer specializing in the manufacture of shoes for the army and navy.

 Joseph Herman died in December of 1920.
 Hennie Herman continued to live at 424 Marlborough and also to maintain a home in Lynn.

 424 Marlborough was not listed in the 1932-1937 Blue Books, nor in the 1931-1936 Lists of Residents, and was shown as vacant in the 1932-1936 City Directories.

 By 1937, 424 Marlborough was the home of Dr. Henry Mayor Landesman and his wife, Eleanor D. (Peterson) Landesman.
 They previously had lived at 463 Commonwealth.
 He was a physician and surgeon, and maintained his office at 424 Marlborough and a second office at 151 Warren in Roxbury.

 In May of 1938, Domenic Salvati applied for (and subsequently received) permission to remodel the building and convert it into a single-family dwelling and store.
 The plans included creating a new street-level entrance on Massachusetts Avenue for the store, adding a one-story bay to the south of the entrance, and installing plate glass show windows on the Massachusetts and Marlborough façades.
 They also included closing the original entrance on Marlborough, and creating a new entrance on Marlborough for the apartment, located to the west of the western bow.
 In June of 1948, he amended the plans to replace the proposed one-story bay on Massachusetts Avenue with a one-story flat-fronted addition, allowing a larger show window.
 The remodeling was designed by architect Michael J. Mastrangelo.
 Plans for the remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-9).

 In February of 1948, he applied for (and subsequently received) permission to build a one story addition in the open space between 424 and 426 Marlborough, to be used as a storeroom for the Marlboro Market.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-86).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-86).

 In May of 1948, the Salvatis acquired 51 Massachusetts Avenue.